What parameter should I measure and why?

 This means that the performance of the athlete being studies is being boiled down to a single sample of a single effort - simply because, due to limitations in the measurement technology used, this is the easiest measure to make!
 The literature actually suggests that mean values of multiple reps are a better measure(2).

 GymAware solves the problem of difficult markup by automating it as shown below.

-Looking at the graph above, the grey bands show where GymAware has detected the concentric lift phase for two olympic lifts - Power cleans (above) and two concentric jumps (previous page).
-The large power spikes in the power cleans are caused by the rapid deceleration as the bar hits the foor.
+Looking at the graph above, the grey bands show where GymAware has detected the concentric lift phase for two Olympic lifts - Power cleans (above) and two concentric jumps (previous page).
+The large power spikes in the power clean are caused by the rapid deceleration as the bar hits the floor.

 Note: Only the actual effort is detected, not just the min and max displacement - This is GymAware’s unique rep detection algorithm at work.
-The catch phase is not included in the concentric measure.
+The catchphrase is not included in the concentric measure.

 So now researchers have a tool that enables them to study mean power for multiple reps with no additional effort.

 (1) Comparison of Four Different Methods to Measure Power Output During the Hang Power Clean and the Weighted Jump Squat.
 Naruhiro Hori, Robert U. Newton, Warren A. Andrews, Naoki Kawamori, Michael R. McGuigan Journal of strength and conditioning research: the research journal of the NSCA